 Moment to See, Courage to Act

-The past year has astonished us time and again in so many different ways.
-Buffeted by a global pandemic, a nationwide reckoning over racial justice, an election that underscored the country’s political divides, the peddling of misinformation to sow distrust in science and government, major fires across the Western U.S., the growing impacts of global climate change—and, yes, even murder hornets—we have been confronted with profound challenges from every direction.
+On February 1, 2021, the Moment to See, Courage to Act (MSCA) initiative launched following a year-and-a-half that had astonished us time and again in so many different ways.
+Buffeted by a global pandemic, a nationwide reckoning over racial justice, an election that underscored the country’s political divides, the peddling of misinformation to sow distrust in science and government, major fires across the Western U.S., the growing impacts of global climate change—and, yes, even murder hornets—we had been confronted with profound challenges from every direction.

 And the reality of course is that the challenges will likely continue.
 We can end up wherever these challenges toss us.
 Alternatively, we can decide to steady ourselves and make clear and conscious decisions about where we want to go as individuals and as a community.
 We have a moment to see—to reflect, to learn, and to become better as individuals and stronger as a University because of those challenges.
 If we’re going to do that, we have to do more than see.
 We need the courage to act—to chart a new, deliberate, and ambitious course.

-As we look ahead to updating and refreshing the University’s strategic plan next year, we want faculty to consider our aspirations as an academic community.
+As we look ahead to updating and refreshing the University’s strategic plan, we want faculty to consider our aspirations as an academic community.
 Moment to See, Courage to Act is a means to do that.

 Readings and Discussion Groups